-115.154 Third-party reporting Auditor Overall Determination: Meets Standard Auditor Discussion RISP provides methods to receive third-party reports of resident sexual abuse or sexual harassment.
+Auditor Overall Determination: Meets Standard Auditor Discussion RISP provides methods to receive third-party reports of resident sexual abuse or sexual harassment.
 Policy clearly states any staff member is required to take complaints and that complaints can be anonymous.
 Anyone can call the reporting line.
-The RISP agency website explains ways to report, and it provides methods whereby to report.
-Analysis: Evidence used to determine compliance with this Standard includes: Publicly distributed information on how to report sexual abuse or sexual harassment on behalf of detainees, in the form of postings at the facility as well as online;
+The RISP agency website explains ways to report, and it provides methods to report.

+Analysis: Evidence used to determine compliance with this Standard includes: Publicly distributed information on how to report sexual abuse or sexual harassment on behalf of detainees, in the form of postings at the Facility and on the website.